-Master of Environmental Policy and Management, Certificate in Environmental Policy and Management
+Certificate in Environmental Policy and Management, Master of Environmental Policy and Management

 The Environmental Policy master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
 Designed for professionals working in organizations focused on environmental policy development or advocacy such as legislatures, regulatory agencies, consultants, and advocacy groups, the Environmental Policy master’s concentration provides students with policy analysis and development skills needed to serve as a senior analyst or manager within a policy-making organization.